jamwt/clog/README.md

 -----------

 Thus far, `clog` has only been built on Linux.
 If you get it built somewhere else and have patches, send 'em along.
+It's pretty much just POSIX, so most things like Unix should work.

 Differences from multilog
 -------------------------